 This item is a shaded cell and derived from the sum of items 132 and 133.

+Line item 135 Federal Funds Purchased and Repurchase Agreements

+Report all all federal funds purchased and repurchase agreements, as defined in the FR Y-9C, Schedule HC, items 14.a and 14.b.

-Line item 135 Trading Liabilities
+Line item 136 Trading Liabilities

 Report all trading liabilities, as defined in the FR Y-9C, Schedule HC, item 15.